LeoBlanchette/articles/the_law_and_the_tree/README.md

 > John 5:45 - Do not think that I will accuse you to the Father: there is one that accuseth you, even Moses, in whom ye trust.

 Yet we know the accuser to be Satan.
 So does Moses or Satan accuse?
-Remember that Moses' staff became a serpent, and he put up the bronze serpent as a symbol of healing.
+Remember that Moses' staff became a serpent, and he put up the bronze serpent which later became an idol (2 Kings 18:4).
 The accuser is in the law.
 Moses has a few associations with serpent symbolism.
 (Remember too Jude 1:9 in light of John 5:45 and the False Prophet in the Book of Revelation)

 #### Law Given by Angels